-When I slowly started to get up from being down on my knees and to stand on my own two feet after hearing my son’s diagnosis, I began to question everything.
+When I slowly started to get up from being down on my knees and to stand on my own two feet after hearing my son’s autism diagnosis back in 1996 (which felt like a life sentence back then), I began to question everything.
 My heart was filled with pain so I went to my head and tried to make sense of what was happening to my son.

 I started searching for evidence that “they” the professionals were wrong.
 They did not know my son.
 He was gifted, he has so many talents, he will talk when he is ready and on and on.

 Then I would get a hard cold slap of reality when I witnessed his lack of social skills at the city park.
 He had no interest in potential playmates.
 I watched the other children engage effortlessly as I watched Joseph play alone in his own world.

 My roller coaster ride of denial went on for months.
 I followed the professionals' advice with therapy and worked with Joseph around the clock but my heart was fighting our harsh reality of a lifelong disability.

 I have defined denial as a natural defense to protect our hearts when the pain is too big for our mother’s soul.
 We all have pain that is too big and so until we can move through pain, we fight with all our might to prove that perhaps it is not true.
 I know that is what I did.